 Class Type (not secondary schools)

 This indicates whether a class is a designated ‘nursery class’.
-The default is Other which is correct for all classes (even those that may contain nursery age pupils) except nursery classes designated as such by the local authority.
+The default is Other which is correct for all classes (even those that may contain nursery age pupils) except classes designated as a nursery class by the local authority.
 To amend this to record a class as a designated Nursery class, click into the field and select Nursery.

 Note: Governor run pre-schools should not be included in the census either at class or pupil level.

 Key Stage (not secondary schools) Enter the appropriate Key Stage that is being taught in the class at the selected time: NCY Key Stage Nursery, Reception Foundation Years 1 and 2 Key Stage 1 Years 3, 4, 5 and 6 Key Stage 2 Years 7,8 and 9 Key Stage 3 Years 10 and 11 Key Stage 4 Years 12, 13 and 14 Key Stage 5

 Note: Mixed Key Stages should be used where there is a mix of NCY pupils taught in the class across different Key Stages, for example;

 Reception and Year 1 Mixed Key Stage Reception, Year 1 and 2 Mixed Key Stage Years 2 and 3 Mixed Key Stage Activity (not secondary schools)